Ecommerce SEO Migration Checklist To Avoid Disaster

 Before you migrate to your new site, brand, platform or domain do use the same Google Analytics account code as your old website.
 That way you will have a seamless transition and be able to easily compare your new SEO traffic, ecommerce SEO revenue and other SEO metrics from before and after your migration.

 After your new website has migrated, do check your yourdomain.com/robots.txt file to see that there are no “disallow” lines of code left in post launch that shouldn’t be there.

-For further eCommerce SEO migration advice please get in touch.
+For further ecommerce SEO migration advice please get in touch for a free consultation.